Skip to main content

 Build capacity

-Our partners work in hundreds of neighbourhoods across Canada and see the negative impacts of poverty and food insecurity firsthand.
 We develop and share advocacy tools and training so that collectively we can drive lasting positive change for people in their communities.

 • parliament buildings outline